cloudartisan/cloudartisan.github.io/_posts/2011-05-07-server-density-plugin-for-monitoring-cherokee.md

-public: yes
-status: publish
-kind: post
-chronological: yes
-author: David Taylor
-tags: ['monitoring', 'plugins', 'server density', 'system administration']
-published: 2011-05-07
+---
-title: Server Density Plugin for Monitoring Cherokee
+title: "Server Density Plugin for Monitoring Cherokee"
-slug: server-density-plugin-for-monitoring-cherokee
+excerpt: "Announcing my Cherokee Server Density plugin."
+tags:
+  - monitoring
+  - server density
+---

 I've created a Server Density plugin that can be used to monitor the Cherokee web server.
 The plugin is currently [available on github](http://github.com/cloudartisan/sd-cherokee).
 The installation instructions are over there.
 If you have any changes or improvements you'd like to see, please fork and create pull requests.